-The products of the UCB Group may compete against products that have lower prices, superior performance, are easier to administer or that are otherwise competitive with products of the UCB Group.
+The products of the UCB Group may compete against products that have lower prices (including higher rebates or state mandated price reductions/rebates), superior performance, are easier to administer or that are otherwise competitive with products of the UCB Group.
 The continued expansion of generic and biosimilar competition worldwide also poses a current and future competitive challenge to the UCB Group.

-Following the expiration or loss of patent protection, certain of the current products of the UCB Group will be exposed to strong competition from generic manufacturers.
+Following the expiration or loss of patent protection, some products of the UCB Group will be exposed to strong competition from generic manufacturers.
 In addition, the introduction of new products or the development of new processes by competitors or new information about existing products may result in product replacements or price reductions, even for products protected by patents.